Supporting the backbone of the digital economy while protecting consumers and system reliability

 Data centres are fast becoming critical economic infrastructure, underpinning the digital services that drive Australia’s modern economy.

-As demand for digital services grows, the scale, pace and geographic concentration of proposed data centre developments—particularly in Western Sydney—represent a material stepchange in electricity demand on the NSW transmission network.
+As demand for digital services grows, the scale, pace and geographic concentration of proposed data centre developments—particularly in the Sydney basin—represent a material stepchange in electricity demand on the NSW transmission network.

-Transgrid is committed to supporting data centre investment and connections to the transmission network, while ensuring the needs of electricity consumers are protected and to maintain system reliability.
+Transgrid is committed to supporting data centre investment and connections to the transmission network.
+To ensure connections to the transmission network follow a fair and transparent process while protecting the needs of electricity consumers and system reliability, Transgrid has published a policy that clarifies when capacity is allocated to specific load applications for planning purposes.

-Capacity to connect to the transmission network in Western Sydney is largely exhausted
+Capacity to connect to the transmission network in the Sydney basin is largely exhausted

-Western Sydney, particularly around the Sydney West Transmission Substation at Eastern Creek, has experienced an unprecedented concentration of proposed data centre demand.
+The Sydney basin, and particularly Western Sydney, has experienced an unprecedented concentration of proposed data centre demand.

-Transgrid has undertaken detailed analysis of transmission network capacity across the Sydney basin, with a particular focus on Western Sydney, to understand the implications of this emerging demand on all network users, including households, through to the 2030s.
+Transgrid has undertaken detailed analysis of transmission network capacity across the Sydney basin to understand the implications of this emerging demand on all network users, including households, through to the 2030s.

 This analysis has found that projected load growth forecast on the distribution network, combined with the scale and timing of proposed data connections, will increase pressure on parts of the transmission network in the coming decade.

-Available capacity in Western Sydney may soon be fully utilised by new connections.This means new data centres or other large load customers will not be able to connect in this area without major network augmentation or major projects that would increase capacity and maintain reliable supply.
+Available capacity may soon be fully utilised by new connections.This means new data centres or other large load customers will not be able to connect in this area without major network augmentation or major projects that would increase capacity and maintain reliable supply.

 These upgrades are complex, capitalintensive and must be carefully planned to ensure they are prudent, efficient and costreflective.